This post may contain affiliate links. Please read our disclosure policy.

 • 1 cup sour cream or plain or vanilla yogurt

-• 1 cup mini marshmallows fruit flavored or white
+• 1 cup miniature marshmallows fruit flavored or white

 Instructions

-• In a medium bowl, mix sour cream, marshmallows, coconut, and pineapple tidbits.
+• In a large bowl, add sour cream, marshmallows, coconut, and pineapple tidbits.
+Stir until combined.

 • Gently fold in mandarin oranges.